caasmo/restinpieces-acme/README.md

 # Go ACME Certificate Renewal Package

 This Go package provides functionality for automating ACME (Let's Encrypt) certificate renewals using the DNS-01 challenge.
-It integrates with the `restinpieces/go-application-framework` for secure configuration storage and job handling.
+It integrates with the [restinpieces framework](https://github.com/caasmo/restinpieces) for secure configuration storage and job handling.

 ## Features